 In addition to administering dialysis treatments, the 9,660-square-foot clinic will include space to train patients to do self-dialysis on their own at home, and to visit for monthly checkups.

 The Fife clinic was designed by Salus Architecture and interior construction was by general contractor Aldrich + Associates.

 The clinic can provide up to 9,400 treatments per year.
 When it is at full operation, it will be open six days a week, including Saturday.

 The medical director is Dr. Anne Pesenson.
 The clinical director is Shelley Bromstrup, RN and the nurse manager is Rachel Becker, RN.

 The Fife clinic is the third Northwest Kidney Centers facility to open in the South Puget Sound region since spring of 2018.
-Two dialysis clinics opened in Federal Way last year: at 33820 Weyerhaeuser Way S. and at 501 S. 336th St, for a total of 18 clinics.
+Two dialysis clinics opened in Federal Way last year, at 33820 Weyerhaeuser Way S. and at 501 S. 336th St, for a total of 18 clinics.